caffeine-suite/caffeine-script/README.md

 ### What?

-CaffeineScript is programming language that compiles to JavaScript.
+CaffeineScript is lean, high-level programming language that compiles to JavaScript.
 It is inspired by CoffeeScript, Ruby and ES6.
+It is close to JavaScript in semantics and close to CoffeeScript in syntax.

+I owe a debt of gratitude to Jeremy Ashkenas, the author of CoffeeScript.
+It is my primary inspiration, and what the CaffeineScript compiler is currently written in.

 ### Why CaffeineScript over ES6?
 Syntax matters.

 ES6 does a lot of nice things, but it still fails in a few critical ways.

-CaffeineScript is a Human-Language
+##### CaffeineScript is a Human-Language

 * It dramatically reduces the number of tokens required to code.
 * It ensures everything returns a value so you can program in a functional way.